Shifter for Beginners Tutorial¶

 The output of this job looks like

-This should look familiar-- it should be same output you saw in our Inspect your Shifter image on Cori.
+This should look familiar-- it should be same output you saw in our Inspect your Shifter image at NERSC.
 You can substitute in any command you like after the

 shifter command.
 This command will run inside your container.
 Keep in mind that you may need to